 The application may not be sufficient to totally teach you a language starting from scratch, however, it’s a decent approach to learning the basics or raising your vocabulary.
 This Android application works especially well on Chromebook and has advantages from the mobile design, which puts the content upfront.

 SlideShare is like a social network for presentations.
 This Android application claims more than 15 million slides appear in its database.
 Sorted by categories like business, technology, and instructions.

 The Android application is a good implementation on Chromebook, as you can scroll through the different screens to look at the wide variety of slideshows.

 It’s a decent approach to give your psyche a chance to wander and persuade your colleagues that you’re really being productive.

 What’s more, who knows?
 You may discover some smart thoughts.

-Since it’s an Android application it’s easy to follow interface realizing that the tool will be situated on a slide out menu.
+Since it’s an Android application it’s easy to follow the interface realizing that the tool will be situated on a slide-out menu.

 Connect iAnnotate to Google Drive and you will be able to open multiple PDFs from Drive. iAnnotate for Chromebook is a free app available from the Chrome Web Store.

-There are a lot of good photo editing tools for chromebook.
+There are a lot of good photo editing tools for Chromebooks.
 Photo editing is another option that exceeds expectations at being simple.